 Replace Lost Registration

 Receive a duplicate registration by:

 - Visiting a location that offers the replacement application form (such as marinas, hardware stores, sporting goods stores, or boat dealers).

 - Mailing it along with your $1 fee to the address listed on the form.

 You may need a license to operate certain boats, depending on your age.

-If you're 12 or 13 years old and want to drive a Class A (Less than 16 feet long) boat with a horsepower of 30 or less, by yourself, you must have a boater's license.
+If you're 12 to 15 years old and want to drive a Class A (Less than 16 feet long) boat with a horsepower of 30 or less, by yourself, you must have a boater's license.
 Otherwise, an adult must be with you, or supervising you.

 The same rules apply for operating a personal watercraft.